-CORRIDOR VISION AND OBJECTIVES
+CAMPUS VISION AND OBJECTIVES

-The Alliant Energy Center (AEC) campus is a key asset to Dane County's residents and businesses with its continued mission to serve as the region's premier, multivenue expo, convention and event destination.
-The AEC has significant economic and community impact, and as recently as 2016, the AEC hosted more than 400 events, welcomed over 800,000 attendees, generated approximately 177,000 room nights, and spurred more than \$76 million in local spending.
+The Alliant Energy Center campus is a key asset to Dane County's residents and businesses with its continued mission to serve as the region's premier, multi-venue expo, convention and event destination.
+The Alliant Energy Center has significant economic and community impact, and as recently as 2016, the Alliant Energy Center hosted more than 400 events, welcomed over 800,000 attendees, generated approximately 177,000 room nights, and spurred more than \$76 million in local spending.

-Today, the AEC campus continues to renovate and expand facilities and to host new events, remaining self-sustaining with revenues covering operating costs.
+Today, the Alliant Energy Center campus continues to renovate and expand facilities and to host new events, remaining self-sustaining with revenues covering operating costs.
 However, aging and outmoded facilities will cause the complex to operate in the red in the near future unless new investments are made.
 Key factors in the future story include:

-- Increasing operating and labor costs over time - Aging facilities
+- Increasing operating and labor costs over time - Aging equiptment and facilities

-- · Groups outgrowing the current size of facilities - Competing expo/convention facilities in other parts of the region and State are renovating and expanding facilities; and new cities and/or private entities are entering the expo/convention market
+- Groups outgrowing the current size of facilities - Competing expo/convention facilities in other parts of the region and State are renovating and expanding facilities; and new cities and/or private entities are entering the expo/convention market

 Essentially, the status quo means moving backward in real financial exposure, as well as in competitive viability.
-Further investments are required to ensure a sustainable future for the AEC.
+Further investments are required to ensure a sustainable future for the Alliant Energy Center.
 At some point, the costs to stay competitive overwhelm the opportunity and return on investment.
 Timing is key, as the facility is currently in a position to improve from a relative position of strength if investments are made soon.
 With all of these considerations, Dane County made a strategic decision to develop a long-term, comprehensive master plan for the campus to define the highest and best use of the site while reflecting the priorities and values of the community stakeholder and campus users.
-To develop the long-term campus master plan the County defined a four phase process to develop the strategic vision and market-driven, financially sustainable design and plan.
+To develop the long-term campus master plan, the County defined a four phase process to develop the strategic vision and market-driven, financially sustainable design and plan.
 The phases of the planning process are identified below:

-04 CAMPUS VISION AND OBJECTIVES
+03 CAMPUS VISION AND OBJECTIVES